yunkunrao/tendermint.com/content/intro/getting-started/#02-first-abci-app.md

 In this instance of the counter app, with `serial=on`, `CheckTx` only allows transactions whose integer is greater than the last committed one.

-Let's kill the console and the dummy application, and start the counter app.
+Let's kill the previous instance of tendermint and the dummy application, and start the counter app.
 We can enable `serial=on` with a flag:

 ```